Skip to content

 It’s worth remembering that reading for pleasure is not just about cosying up with a fantastic story – for some, reading non-fiction is a great source of enjoyment.

-There is an incredible range of information books at the moment and there are some great series covering favourite sports stars from all backgrounds.
+There are an incredible range of information books at the moment and there are some great series covering favourite sports stars from all backgrounds.
 These include the following series:

-There are also books of statistics – fastest athlete, quickest goal, most goals, furthest distance covered, which teams have consistently won or lost.
-It’s also a good idea to find out about any tie-in books which many publishers produce around the time of any major sports tournament.
+You can further expand your range of sports-themed books by finding out about any tie-in books which many publishers produce around the time of any major sports tournament.
 Such books often highlight the teams and players, stats and also information on the countries involved.
-Check out our booklists for recommendations!
+Check out our football-related booklists for recommendations.

 Using pupils’ love of football across the wider curriculum

-• A study in geography – where are these countries?
-A quiz on locations of previous tournaments using country clues and the library resources to answer
+• Football or the Olympics to support a study in geography – where are the teams' or sport peoples' countries?
+You could use a sports person's country of origin as a springboard for your geography lesson, or devise a quiz on locations of previous tournaments using country clues and the library resources to answer

 • The history of games – brilliant during the Olympics for Ancient Greece